-If you encounter a problem submitting your work on time, you may be able to arrange an extension of up to two days with your unit of study coordinator.
+If you encounter a problem submitting your work on time, you may be able to arrange an extension of five calendar days through a simple extension.

-You cannot appeal a simple extension decision as the outcome is not considered an academic decision for the purposes of the University of Sydney (Student Appeals Against Academic Decisions) Rule 2006 (pdf, 96KB).
+You cannot appeal a simple extension decision as the outcome is not considered an academic decision for the purposes of the University of Sydney (Student Academic Appeals) Rule (pdf, 96KB).